FederatedAI/FedLCM/doc/OpenFL_Guide.md

 ## Caveats
 * If there are errors when running experiment in the envoy side, the experiment may become "never finished".
 This is OpenFL's own issue.
 Currently, the workaround is restart the director and envoy.
 * There is no "unregister" support in OpenFL yet so if we delete an envoy, it may still show in the director's `federation.get_shard_registry()` API.
 But its status is offline so director won't send future experiment to this removed envoy.
-* For the KubeConfig used in the infrastructure, We haven't tested what are exactly the minimal requirement permissions.
 * To facilitate the envoy's container image registry configuration, we can set the `LIFECYCLEMANAGER_OPENFL_ENVOY_REGISTRY_OVERRIDE` environment variable for FedLCM service, which will take precedence of the registry url configured in the `extra-config` file used by the device agent.

 ### Preparing the fedlcm-openfl Image Locally & Using You Own Registry